asaboor-gh/ipyslides/README.md

 - Slides in Jupyter Lab are theme aware in `Inherit` theme mode, so theme of slides changes based on editor theme.

+# PDF printing
+Read instructions in side panel about PDF printing.
+See [PDF-Slides](IPySlides-Print.pdf)
 # Speaker Notes (1.2.0+) (Experimental)
 - You can turn on speaker notes with a `Show Notes` check in side panel.
-Notes can be added to slides using `ls.notes` command.
+Notes can be added to slides using `ls.notes.insert` (`ls.notes` in < 1.2.1) command.
 - Notes is an experimantal feuture, so use at your own risk.
 Do not share full screen, share a brwoser tab for slides and you can keep notes hidden from audience this way.
 # Known Limitations
 - Slide number is necessary to be tracked by user, as notebook cells are not linked to each other and multiple runs of a cell can lead to adding many slides with same content.